evacchi/evacchi.github.io/content/posts/2025-06-20-chicory-android.md

 ## Conclusion

 The Android backend of the Chicory compiler is still a work in progress, but it is showing promising results.
 If you are interested in lower-level Android development, or if you want to run Wasm modules on Android, I hope this article has given you some insights into the challenges and solutions we have found so far.
-If you want to try it out, you can ...
+If you want to try it out follow the instruction on the [https://github.com/dylibso/chicory-compiler-android][chicory-compiler-android] repository, and feel free to open issues if you find any problems or have suggestions for improvements.

 [chicory-android]: https://docs.mcp.run/blog/2024/12/27/running-tools-on-android/